 Bendigo.
 At: Wikipedia (website, accessed 5 Jul 2015).

 The Early Days of Stawell.
-At: Stawell Historical Society (website, accessed 5 Jul 2015).
+Originally at Stawell Historical Society website (accessed 5 Jul 2015); link now directs to archived version at Internet Archive Wayback Machine.

 Stawell, Victoria.
 At: Wikipedia (website, accessed 9 Jul 2015).